Best walks to banish the Winter Blues: Brecon Beacons, Cambrian Mountains & Carmarthenshire Coast Path

 Allt Rhyd Y Groes, Upper Tywi Valley, Cambrian Mountains

 A National Nature Reserve of ancient sessile Atlantic oak woodland, which clings to the steep hillsides.
 It forms part of the Mynydd Mallaen and Cwm Doethie SSSI and SAC.
+NB this was badly damaged in Storm Darragh 2024 and is impassable in places.

 The wet, humid climate here is perfect for the trees and the mosses, ferns, liverwort and lichens that populate them.
 This habitat is now dubbed Welsh temperate rainforest.